 We do not disagree with the merit of this argument.
-Ideally, a method of ranking authors should depend on citation numbers as well as the order in which names of authors are displayed.
-However, this is a complicated problem as one would have combine a set of cardinal numbers with a set of ordinal ranks, to obtain an index or ranking method.
-Further, there are many disciplines like social sciences where journals are publicly known to report the names of authors in an alphabetical manner, thereby leading to a situation where the aforementioned information simply does not exist.
-In fact this is the case for some top particle physics journals too.
-More importantly, Hirsch~\cite{hirsch} himself ignores this issue of accounting for the displayed order of author contributions altogether.
+Ideally, a method of ranking authors should depend on {metrics of publication success} as well as the order in which names of authors are displayed.
+However, this is a complicated problem as one would have to combine a set of cardinal numbers with a set of ordinal ranks to obtain an index or ranking method.
+Further, there are many disciplines like social sciences, where journals are publicly known to report the names of authors in an alphabetical manner, thereby leading to a situation where the aforementioned information simply does not exist.
+More importantly, \cite{hirsch2005index} himself ignores this issue of accounting for the displayed order of author contributions altogether.
 Therefore, considering the popularity that $h$-index has enjoyed among administrators over years, we feel that this issue is not a major hindrance to practical use of our index, at least as long as a better index accomplishing the aforementioned exercise is not made available to the academic community.

-Also, we want to point out that our $e$-index can be used, very conveniently, to account for the years that an academician has worked in the field.
-For example, suppose we want to compare a pair of academicians, A and B, who have the same $x$ number of years of post-PhD experience.
-We can simply form the dataset of all the papers that any one of them has written, jointly or alone, in last $x$ years, and use our $e$-index to assign authorship credit to all authors involved in this dataset.
-The index values of A and B obtained in this manner would then imply the desired ranking between them.
-As mentioned earlier, $e$-index would normalize for coauthored papers, and so, deliver a more holistic ranking than done by $h$-index.

-Finally, there lies great potential for practical use in our approach of developing author rankings based on datasets of research articles.
-This approach allows us to answer variety of interesting questions like: who is the best performing researcher in a department, or who is best young researcher with at least one paper in XYZ journal, or who is the best female researcher over last five years etc. Arriving at satisfactory answers to such questions would be necessary to formulate ethical and efficient administrative policies in academia.
+Finally, there lies a great potential for practical use in our approach of measuring academic performance on the basis of datasets of research articles.
+This approach allows us to answer a variety of interesting questions like: who is the best performing researcher in a department, or who is the best young researcher with at least one paper in XYZ journal, or who is the best female (or male) researcher over last five years etc. Arriving at satisfactory answers to such questions would be necessary to formulate ethical and effective administrative policies in academia.